By David Joel Miller.

 Two David Joel Miller Books are available now!

-Casino Robbery is a novel that explores the world of a man with PTSD who must cope with his symptoms to solve a mystery and create a new life.
+Casino Robbery is a novel about a man with PTSD who must cope with his symptoms to solve a mystery and create a new life.

 For these and my upcoming books; please visit my Amazon Author Page – David Joel Miller

 Want the latest on news from recoveryland, the field of counseling, my writing projects, speaking and teaching?
-Please sign up for my newsletter.
-Newsletter subscribers will also be notified about live training opportunities and free or discounted books.
-Sign up here – Newsletter.
+Please sign up for my newsletter at – Newsletter.
 I promise not to share your email or to send you spam, and you can unsubscribe at any time.

-For more about David Joel Miller and my work in the areas of mental health, substance abuse and Co-occurring disorders see the about the author page.
-For information about my other writing work beyond this blog check out my Google+ page or the Facebook author’s page, up under David Joel Miller.
-Posts to the “books, trainings and classes” category will tell you about those activities.
+For more about David Joel Miller and my work in the areas of mental health, substance abuse, and Co-occurring disorders see my Facebook author’s page, davidjoelmillerwriter.
+A list of books I have read and can recommend is over at Recommended Books.
 If you are in the Fresno California area, information about my private practice is at counselorfresno.com.
-A list of books I have read and can recommend is over at Recommended Books